-We have recently finalised a Business Case which is under consideration by the Department of Health in the context of the Programme for Government.
+In May 2016 we finalised a Business Case which was approved by HSE leadership and is under consideration by the Department of Health in the context of the Programme for Government.
 Further information also in the Progress section.

 A national Electronic Health Record (EHR) has been identified by HSE National Directors and clinical leaders as a key capability requirement for the future delivery of healthcare.
 While technology solutions are a key component, there will be a primary focus on how clinicians and administrative staff work with this technology in a way that closely aligns with and underpins the ambition for Integrated Care and other national healthcare reform priorities.
 The national EHR programme represents a significant transformation in the use of technology and data to underpin effective and efficient care.
 This document acts as a foundation document for the definition of the national EHR Programme and for subsequent strategies, plans and business cases once the overall roadmap is defined.

 ICT within healthcare reform

 ICT will be an increasingly critical element in healthcare reform.
 Ireland is set on an ambitious journey in the reform of healthcare in recognition of the need to radically transform healthcare provision to meet the challenge of delivering sustainable high quality care for the entire population.
 Information and knowledge are a core asset of our health systems and the creation and use of this asset in an effective manner is critical to improving performance across the system.
 The ability to record and share key information on patients’ and service users’ interaction across organisations and care settings is a key component of eHealth and will provide benefits to patients, service users, carers, health and social care professionals and wider stakeholders in the health system.
 The programme aims to exploit the capability of ICT to be more consistent in our delivery of safer, better and increasingly, personalised care.